CONGRATULATIONS, YOU ARE ENGAGED!

-Before you start with any planning, it’s important to figure out what you both like and how you want your day to look like.
+Before you start planning, it’s essential to figure out what you both like and how you want your day to look.

-We recommend to book a dinner at your favourite place and have a glass of wine (maybe two, haha) and now imagine how you see each other on the day.
+We recommend booking a dinner at your favourite place and having a glass of wine (maybe two, haha) and now imagine how you see each other on the day.
 Are you walking barefoot on the beach?
-Or are you having your reception outside with candle lights following a first dance under the stars?
+Or are you having your reception outside with candlelights following a first dance under the stars?

-Or are you walking up together green rolling hills and feed alpacas?
+Or are you walking up together on green rolling hills and feeding alpacas?

 Talk openly about what you like and dislike.